 This rule, which became effective in March 2006, involves the civil money penalties against those who violate any of the Administrative Simplification rules.
 Before this rule came into effect, these civil penalties were only applied to those who were noncompliant with the Privacy Rule.
 Now, violators of any rule in the Administrative Simplification process can be punished.
 This rule also details how an investigation should take place, how the penalty is determined and how to appeal a ruling.

-To learn more about HIPAA, health insurance and related topics, follow the links found on the next page.
+To learn more about HIPAA, health insurance and related topics, follow the links found below.

 More Great Links

 - CDC: HIPAA Privacy Rule and Public Health. http://www.cdc.gov/mmwr/preview/mmwrhtml/m2e411a1.htm